pgh268400/pgh268400/README.md

  - 📫 How to reach me :: **pgh268400@naver.com**

- - 🔧 Main Programming Language : Python & C#
+ - 🔧 Main Programming Language : Python & C# , C & C++

  - 😃 Favorite : I like playing the piano and listening to it
                  anything that interests me.
 Of course programming is included.